zatrit/openmcskins/README.md

 * From [SimpleHTTP server](./server/) with an API similar to ely.by
 * From local storage
 * From Optifine cape system
+* From LabyMod capes system
+* From 5Zig capes system

 ### How to configure this